8. Statements¶

 Inside a function or a method body with return type

-A compile-time error occurs if a return
+A compile-time error occurs if a return statement is found in:

 Top-level statements (see Top-Level Statements);